Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

    :returns: A list of banned peers.
    :rtype: |PeerListResponse|_

-.. function:: JoinNetwork(NetworkId) -> bool
+.. function:: JoinNetwork(networkId) -> bool

    Attempt to join the specified network.

-   :param int32 NetworkId: The network to join.
+   :param Int32 networkId: The network to join.
    :returns: Whether joining succeeded.
    :rtype: bool

-.. function:: LeaveNetwork(NetworkId) -> bool
+.. function:: LeaveNetwork(networkId) -> bool

    Attempt to leave the specified network.

-   :param int32 NetworkId: The network to leave.
+   :param Int32 networkId: The network to leave.
    :returns: Whether leaving succeeded.
    :rtype: bool

-Chain Data
+Chain data
 ==========

-.. function:: GetIdentityProviders(BlockHash) -> ?[IdentityProvider]
+.. function:: GetIdentityProviders(blockHash) -> ?[IdentityProvider]

    Get a list of all identity providers that existed when the given block was created.

-   :param BlockHash: The block to query.
+   :param blockHash: The block to query.
-   :type BlockHash: |grpc-block-hash|_
+   :type blockHash: |grpc-block-hash|_
    :returns: A list of identity providers.
    :rtype: ``?[IdentityProvider]`` (see JSON schema below)